Hey Kids (Start Here)

 “I see,” he says.

-“I mean, ‘aftereffects’ don’t sound like the best, but the important thing is that you guys have each other,” Starr says.
+“I mean, ‘aftereffects’ don’t sound like the best, but the important thing is you guys have each other,” Starr says.

-Hermann is not certain what is taking place here.
+Hermann’s not certain what is taking place here.

-Is he, possibly, being consoled?
+Is he possibly being consoled?

 “Er, yes,” he says.

-“I don’t know,” Starr continues, obviously self-conscious.
-“We were just thinking, I mean, the guys.
+“We were just thinking,” Starr continues, self-conscious, “I mean, the guys.
 By which I also mean the ladies.
 The women.
 All of us.
 The Department.
-That, maybe, we would just tell you that if you wanted to talk to us about any of the stuff that’s going on, that we would be—that we would be trustworthy about that kind of thing, because I don’t know if that leaked correspondence that came out in Wired was real or not, but if it was, if was even close, well, then I could see you, I could see both of you maybe having some institutional trust issues after that kind of thing, and it’s just, well, we wanted to say that it’s not like that here.
+That, maybe, we’d just tell you that if you wanted to talk to us about any of the stuff that’s going on, that we’d be—that we’d be trustworthy about that kind of thing, because I don’t know if that leaked correspondence that came out in Wired was real or not, but if it was, if it was even close, well, I could see you, I could see both of you maybe having some institutional trust issues after that kind of thing, and it’s just, well, we wanted to say it’s not like that here.
 I was kind of elected to talk to you because you and I have this friend-thing going.
-I mean, we both feel bad for Leibniz, am I right.
+I mean, we both feel bad for Leibniz, am I right?
 That’s solid friend territory.
-So, I didn’t mean for this to be a big deal, just—you know.
+So, I didn’t mean for this to be a big deal, just—y’know.
 Formal message delivery.
 Solidarity.
 Yup.”

 “How right did Wired get it?”
 Starr asks.